 Contact isn’t guaranteed to see Verstappen celebrating, though.
 Hamilton could continue, score points and be crowned champion, as happened to Villeneuve in Jerez, 1997, after he was swiped by Schumacher.

 And a collision also threatens to involve stewards — as it did in Jerez — with the potential for championship points to be deducted a very real threat in the event of a title-deciding crash.

-We don’t know whether reliability will play an issue.
+Reliability may also play an issue.
 Hamilton’s Mercedes was fitted with its fifth engine this year in Brazil.
-Will it be enough to see him to the end of the season?
+Can it see out the season?

 Red Bull isn’t immune either.
 The car has appeared bulletproof this year, but it would just take a faulty tyre; a sticking wheel nut; a visor caught in an air intake; a mis-tightened connector; or a cracking rear wing to put him out of the race and allow Hamilton to take the lead (how do race engineers sleep at night?).

 Finally, the spectre of Covid still looms, with testing still taking place throughout the paddock.
-All it would take would be an unfortunate contact in a departure lounge, or in a hotel room and he could easily be ruled out of a race.
-Then Verstappen would be helplessly reliant on Perez, and potentially a replacement, to deprive Hamilton of maximum points.
+All it would take would be an unfortunate contact in a departure lounge or hotel room and one of the title contenders could be ruled out of the race, leading to perhaps the most anti-climactic finale in F1 history.

 How Lewis Hamilton can win the 2021 F1 World Championship

 Hamilton can win in Abu Dhabi if…